maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

 layout: two-cols-header-with-gap
 ---

-Since mapped types provide the current type within the map function, a type lookup can be performed, where the current type acts as the key, similar to looking up values in an object.
+Mapped types provide the ability to access the key of the current iteration.
+This can be used to lookup values by key, similar to looking up values in an object.

 ::left::